Samuelsanchez510/Samuelsanchez510/README.md

 ### Welcome! 😄
 Hello!
 My name is Samuel Sanchez and I am a third-year student majoring in Business-economics at UCLA.
-I have a strong interest in Product Management and currently working on expanding my Technical background by learning new lanugages as well as taking on new projects.
+I have a strong interest in Product Management and currently working on expanding my Technical background by learning new languages as well as taking on new projects.

 Personal Projects (Language(s)/Framework)